imteekay/crafting-frontend/interviews/system-design.md

   - Responsiveness to user interactions
     - If a user interaction results in displaying of data that has to be loaded over the network, there will be a delay between the user interaction and updating of the UI.
 Minimizing that delay or removing it entirely is the key to improving responsiveness.
     - JavaScript in a browser is single-threaded.
 The browser can only do execute one line of code at any one time.
 The less work (JavaScript executed, DOM updates) the component has to do when a user does something on the page, the faster the component can update the UI to respond to the changes.
+    - Tracking events: postpone events and run them only on the browser's idle time
   - Memory space - The more memory your component takes up on the page, the slower the browser performs and the experience will feel sluggish/janky.
 If your component has to render hundreds/thousands of items (e.g. number of images in a carousel, number of items in a selector), memory space might become significant.
 - User Experience
   - UX might not fall squarely under engineering but good front end engineers have a good understanding of UX and build UI with great UX.
 There are too many UX practices to be aware of, but the most common ones/low hanging fruits are: